-Shabana Motors used cars attract two kinds of buyers: people rebuilding credit who need reliable transportation fast, and people burned by listings that look affordable until the financing falls apart.
-Either way, walking in unprepared at a Buy Here Pay Here lot is expensive.
+Shabana Motors used cars draw two kinds of buyers: people rebuilding credit who need reliable wheels fast, and people burned by deals that looked clean until the financing exploded.
+Either way, walking onto a Buy Here Pay Here lot unprepared costs you money.
 Here’s exactly what to do before you touch a door handle.

 How to Avoid Auction Mistakes and Source Used Cars the Right Way | Willowood Ventures